qvshuo/polybar-scripts/README.md

-# polybar-inbox-imap-python
+# polybar-scripts

+## inbox-imap-python.py

 A script that shows if there are unread mails in your IMAPs inbox.

-## Font

-`yay -S ttf-material-design-icons-git`
+Inspired by [this](https://github.com/polybar/polybar-scripts/tree/master/polybar-scripts/inbox-imap-pythongpg) script.

-## Configuration
+### Configuration

 ```
 email_address = ''